jiannhonggg/Cpp-Blog/_posts/2025-12-28-Second-post.md

 # toc: true (Optional: false to hide the Table of Contents)
 ---

-I will be going through Abdul Bahri's Learn C++ from beginner to Advance.
-As a starting point, to be indoctinated to the C++ languauge.
+I will be going through Abdul Bahri's Learn C++ from beginner to Advanced.
+As a starting point, to be indoctrinated to the C++ languauge.

 First of lets talk about what advantages C++ holds over other langauges.